ohh2ahh/AppAvailability/README.md

 CheckURLScheme
 ==============

-This plugin for PhoneGap lets you easily check if an URL scheme is on iOS available.
+This plugin for PhoneGap allows you to check if a specific URL Scheme (e.g. fb://) is available.

 by [ohh2ahh](http://ohh2ahh.com)